-demonstrates the average differences in active sentencing rates per offense class, and shows the minimum number of prison beds required in FY 2008-09 and 2009-10, based on Sentencing Commission threshold assumptions.2 These FY 2005-06 statistics represent averages across all prior record levels and sentencing ranges (mitigated, presumptive, and aggravated).
+The effective enhancement of otherwise Classes I, H, or G felony offenses to Class E offenses will: 1) increase the rate of active sentencing (incarceration) for affected offenses; and, 2) significantly lengthen the period of incarceration, thereby increasing the demand for prison beds.
+Table I demonstrates the average differences in active sentencing rates per offense class, and shows the minimum number of prison beds required in FY 2008-09 and 2009-10, based on Sentencing Commission threshold assumptions.
+These FY 2005-06 statistics represent averages across all prior record levels and sentencing ranges (mitigated, presumptive, and aggravated).
 Accordingly, the type of sentence imposed (active, intermediate, or community) and length of sentence imposed could vary for affected offenses.

 In FY 2005-06, there were 864 Class I felony convictions under G.S.
 90-95(a)(1) for persons 21 years of age or older at the time of the offense; 2,064 Class H convictions; and 1,047 Class G convictions.
-Data does not indicate how many of these underlying offenses occurred on or near a public park.
-However, if only .4% of all convictions occurred on a public park as indicated in the table, six additional prison beds would be required in the first applicable year; fifteen by the second; and six additional positions by the second year.3 Assuming inmate assignment to medium custody, the construction of fifteen prison beds within a new, stand alone facility could cost the State \$1,020,600 in FY 2007-08; whereas, bed construction within an add-on facility could cost approximately \$631,800.4 These costs are attributed to FY 2007-08 since the construction of additional prison beds, whether within an add-on or stand-alone facility, requires budgeting at least three years in advance.
-Potential operating costs for the required beds could total \$169,501 in FY 2008-09, and \$436,466 in FY 2009-10.5
+Data does not indicate how many of these underlying offenses occurred on or near the proscribed areas.
+However, if only .4% of all convictions were enhanced as indicated in the table, six additional prison beds would be required in the first applicable year; fifteen by the second; and six additional positions by the second year.
+Assuming inmate assignment to medium custody, the construction of fifteen prison beds within a new, stand alone facility could cost the State \$1,020,600 in FY 2007-08; whereas, bed construction within an add-on facility could cost approximately \$631,800.
+These costs are attributed to FY 2007-08 since the construction of additional prison beds, whether within an add-on or stand-alone facility, requires budgeting at least three years in advance.
+Potential operating costs for the required beds could total \$169,501 in FY 2008-09, and \$436,466 in FY 2009-10.